Call 1.866.825.3005 for more information

 Fat Pitch Financials uses a bottom-up approach to examining companies.
 George evaluates the fundamentals of a business to estimate the underlying intrinsic value of its stock.
 Sifting through reams of securities filing with a unique eye for relatively low risk value opportunities provides a majority of the best investment ideas.

-1. Performance of the portfolio manager’s account is calculated by Covestor on a daily time-weighted basis, including cash and broker commissions.
-More
+1. Performance of the portfolio manager's account is calculated by Covestor on a daily time-weighted basis, including cash, dividends and earnings distributions and broker commissions.
+Manager returns include trades and positions that fail Covestor's trading rules, as a result, actual client returns will differ.
+Covestor advisory fees are simulated and applied retro-actively to present the portfolio return "net-of-fees".

 2. Past performance is no guarantee of future results.
 Periodic and since inception performance returns are calculated daily.
 Monthly vs. S&P 500 return and the corresponding spark chart is calculated to the most recent month end date.

-3. The subscription minimum is the minimum subscription required to follow a particular portfolio.
+3. The investment minimum is the minimum investment required to follow a particular portfolio.
 The minimum amount is determined by Covestor, based on the characteristics of the underlying portfolio.
 It should not be considered as specific investment advice for your investment situation.